szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 **Component 2130:** Make some Thief HLAs more effective

-- Spike trap: Because it's rather strange that it does magic damage and makes you wonder why the thief would have the ability to do this, it now deals heavy piercing damage.
-(To be fair, the same could be said for the Time Stop trap).
-Rogue Rebalancing, SCS, and ToF also do this.
-- Exploding trap: I feel like 10d6, which is the same damage of the Fireball spell at max level, is very low for an HLA, so now it's 15d6.
-Also, the knockdown effect doesn't admit a saving throw anymore (undocumented in vanilla somehow!).
-Additionally, it's no longer considered a magical effect, uses a power of 6, and the saving throw was changed from Spell to Breath.
-- Assassination: This improves this power in the following ways:
-  - Lasts 7 seconds, so it can forgive an extra second of delay to take advantage of the backstab-every-hit effect
-  - It disables critical misses for the duration, and one round after
+- **Spike Trap**: Damage type is changed from magical to piercing for thematic consistency.
+- **Exploding Trap**: Damage is increased to 15d6 (from 10d6).
+The knockdown effect no longer allows a saving throw, and the save for half damage is changed from vs. Spell to vs. Breath.
+- **Assassination**:
+  - Duration of backstab every hit increased to 7 seconds.
+Other effects last for 2 more rounds.
-  - It improves critical hit chances by +10% for the duration, and one round after
+  - For the duration and one round after, grants immunity to critical misses and +10% critical hit chance.
-  - For single-classed thieves, there are more benefits: +2 Damage, +2 THAC0, +1 APR, net +15% critical hit chance improvement
+  - **Single-classed thieves** gain additional bonuses: +2 Damage, +2 THAC0, +1 APR, and a further +5% critical hit chance.
-  - Benefits other than backstabbing every hit will last one round longer (that is, 7 seconds + 1 round, aka 13 seconds).
-This won't stack if there's more than one casting of Assassination available.
-  - Overall, this will make the power less likely to be a waste by removing critical misses, increasing the chances of critical hits, which benefits the character even when facing a foe immune to backstabs, and rewarding specialization of Thieves to make them more combat ready.
-- Avoid Death: This improves this ability such that it prevents rogues from dying from Health damage for 3 seconds, and all saving throws succeed as well.
-This essentially makes the ability a "panic button" that you can select to survive most things during those three seconds that can be saved against, including physical damage.
-It's a small timeframe, but I think it's long enough to be useful, and short enough to not be overpowered.
-Other than those 3 seconds, the ability functions as normal.
-This additionally documents in the description the fact that it also protects against level drain, which is missing in the original description.
+- **Avoid Death**: Now acts as a "panic button."
+For 3 seconds after activation, the rogue cannot be killed by HP damage and automatically succeeds on all saving throws.
+The ability's original effects remain active for the full duration.
+The description is also updated to mention its protection against level drain.

 **Component 2150:** Make a selection of HLAs unable to be breached

 I do not find abilities that tap into "inner strength" or pure skill-based physical abilities a candidate for breach.
 If they're not dispellable, then they're not breachable either.
 What exactly is the spell supposedly dispelling?

-One concern could be that for balance purposes, some of these should be breachable, but I do not believe this is warranted in this case.

 The following abilities are no longer breachable:

 - **Evasion and Improved Evasion:** You're concentrating on your epic dodging skills as a rogue, using your training and experience.
 Can you "breach" reflexes and experience?
 NO!
 - **Assassination:** You're using your training in hitting on weak points unexpectedly in a superior manner, exerting such an amazing ability, you always succeed, even if the target is not hit unexpectedly.
 Can you breach assassination skills?
 NO!
 - **Avoid Death:** You're using your training and nigh-preternatural roguish luck to escape terrible odds and stubbornly survive.
 Can you breach luck and survival skills?
 NO!
 - **Hardiness:** The warrior is concentrating on defending, bearing blows and the pain, to survive the punishment inflicted upon them, using their training and experience.
-Same as before.
 - **Resist Magic:** Same as Hardiness.
-This one I find harder to rationalize in an earthly way, but regardless, it's a warrior-borne ability, so I see no need to effectively consider it magical (aka breachable).
+This one I find harder to rationalize in an earthly way, but regardless, it's a warrior-borne ability, so I see no need to effectively consider it magical.

-Side note: things like Critical Strike and Power Attack are already not breachable.
-It's a nonsensical inconsistency.
-If it's not mentioned here but seems like my argument would apply, it means it's already not breachable.

 **Component 2160:** Make Quivering Palm slightly more powerful at high levels